taw00/writing-resources/Documents/on-fonts.md

 We'll discuss all kinds of fonts here in a second, but to keep things grounded, here are the fonts I am predominantly using right now .&nbsp;.&nbsp;.

 > **For print**
-> * Submission: TeX Gyre Termes and _maybe_ Averia Serif for headings
+> * Submission: TeX Gyre Termes and _maybe_ Avería Serif for headings
 > * Publishing: I would use EB Garamond, Cormorant Garamand Medium, Cardo  (11pt), or Libre Caslon Text (10pt), but not Source Serif Pro.

 > **For the web:** I maintain three websites using these fonts:
 > 1. Headings: Source Sans Pro / Text: Cardo
 > 2. Headings: Source Sans Pro / Text: Source Serif Pro
-> 3. Headings: Averia Sans Libre / Text: Libre Caslon Text
+> 3. Headings: Avería Sans Libre / Text: Libre Caslon Text
 > * Specialized usage (used for some blog posts): Chilanka, Overpass, and Fira Mono

 ### Font categories and some associated fonts